Top-Ten Beloved Books

 By Bernadette Roberts

 The Experience of No-Self came to my attention in a dharma talk by Adyashanti.
-What I love about this book are the detailed descriptions of the author’s mystical experiences of dissolving into the emptiness of existence and of the complete ending of self-consciousness, in which the truth is revealed.
-Bernadette Roberts “came upon a permanent state in which there was no self, no higher self, true self, or anything that could be called a self” and discovered, experientially, that beyond union with God there is THAT which the personal self and the personal God both dissolve into – God beyond union, neither personal nor impersonal.
+What I love about this book are the detailed descriptions of the author’s mystical experiences of dissolving into the emptiness of existence and of the complete ending of self-consciousness, in which profound truths are revealed.
+Bernadette Roberts writes that she “came upon a permanent state in which there was no self, no higher self, true self, or anything that could be called a self” and discovered, experientially, that beyond union with God there is THAT which the personal self and the personal God both dissolve into – God beyond union, neither personal nor impersonal.
 Roberts’ discovery that what truly is abides beyond all notions of self, including the true self of union with God, strengthened my resolve to continue with my own radical investigations.
-Another aspect of The Experience of No-Self which continues to resonate deeply is the intimate connection between Roberts’ experiences and her immersions in the natural world.
-Though not the intended focus of the book, one of my biggest takeaways is that nature is a spiritual teacher that will carry us beyond ourselves and into the unknown splendor of our true nature.
+Another aspect of The Experience of No-Self that continues to resonate deeply is the intimate connection between Roberts’ experiences and her immersions in the natural world.
+Though not the main focus of the book, one of my biggest takeaways is the great extent to which nature is a spiritual teacher that will carry us beyond ourselves and into the unknown splendor of our true nature.

 7. The Precious Treasury of the Way of Abiding